joan Marie kelly's "labor without a thought for money"

 Joan Marie Kelly, "Labor Without a Thought for Money".
 73 x 46 in.
 Oil on Canvas.

-See more of her works at JoanMarieKelly.net.
+Learn more at JoanMarieKelly.net.

 This platform is FREE for artists and is supported via proceeds from the founder's art sales and private donations.
 StudioYU.org is a registered not-for-profit organization (EIN: 47-3756172) that does not engage in the sale of original artwork.
 Please contact artists directly.

-© 2022 StudioYU.org, Inc. ALL RIGHTS RESERVED.
+© 2024 StudioYU.org, Inc. ALL RIGHTS RESERVED.